DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 It's really amazing.

-And man, it oh, I can't wait until we get I can't wait for the next six months of what what we have planned for Enoch and what you know, all the data we're processing and the multilingual approaches and everything.
+And man, I can't wait until we get, I can't wait for the next six months of what we have planned for Enoch and what, you know, all the data we're processing and the multilingual approaches and everything.

-And right now, I mean, we're we're continuing to accumulate storage systems and GPUs, and we're waiting on the new NVIDIA Blackwell chips.
+And right now, I mean, we're continuing to accumulate storage systems and GPUs and we're waiting on the new NVIDIA Blackwell chips.

-It's gonna it's gonna be a game changer, let me tell you.
+It's going to be a game changer, let me tell you.

-We've got these last it's gonna be my next question.
+We've got it's going to be my next question.

 It's like six weeks out.